THE SAMMY PROJECT

 The Sammy Project was a year in the making.
 My sincerest desire is to provide hope and healing for all who grieve the loss of Sam and who battle their own internal demons.
 These portraits were first revealed in an opening reception and solo exhibition on April 2, 2022 at the Katy Tartakoff Photography gallery in downtown Denver.

-In 2023, I plan to publish the finished project as a book.
+In the future, my wish is to publish the finished project as a book.
 The stories shared here could help others to understand they are not alone, bringing forth self-acceptance and a knowing that living a happy, successful life is completely within their reach.
 I am looking for additional volunteers to build on what we have started here.
-If you are interested in participating, please send me a private message at email@example.com.
+If you are interested in participating, please send me a private message at firstname.lastname@example.org.

 With deep appreciation and for the love of Sam,